Cabaret costume: behind the scenes of the Moulin Rouge wardrobe

 The feathermaker

+Among the creators working backstage at the Moulin Rouge are the feathermakers.
 Feather-making is a rare profession in France, requiring finely honed skills and time-honoured craftsmanship.
 Feathermakers transform and work with natural feathers by hand to create accessories and costume items.

 The feathermakers at Maison Février work in close collaboration with the Moulin Rouge costume designers.
 The fabulous feather creations are made by them and adorn the stars of the stage.